juliebugmtl/100-days-of-code/log.md

 **Thoughts:** Short day today, only about an hour or so on the items in question, but I set out to accomplish those very specific things and I did it.

 **Link to work:** [Instagram post](https://www.instagram.com/p/BnhelKBhmC6/) - note that token id 7 (aka user_id 9) has three separate tokens in the shot, queried pre-validation, post-validation and post-login.

+### Day 7: September 10, 2018
+#### Hours spent coding: ~3

+**Today's Progress**: Was up too early with a headache, so I decided to code.
+I coded for about an hour and inserted last login to the user table for the login flow.
+This is important because I'll have a maintenance routine at some point that will delete users after 45 days of inactivity.
+And will email them at 30 days and at 44 days of inactivity.
+So having the last login date will be pretty handy!

+Planned out and started implementing the change email function.
+It's definitely not done yet -- it's not yet functional -- but I'm sure that's just because I'm too tired to see the mistakes that must be in there.

+**Thoughts:** I definitely don't like coding in the morning, but it was nice to know that I didn't _need_ to code this evening for the challenge, even though I did anyways.

+**Link to work:** [Instagram post](https://www.instagram.com/p/Bnkv7SehW2l/) - this is where I currently error out on the change email workflow.
+Something to dig into tomorrow or later this week.